 The electrodes mentioned above all meet low hydrogen levels required.
 The solid wire (GMAW) process is best as there is little to almost no possibility of a high hydrogen deposit based on the wire alone.
 With SAW we need to pay special attention to the flux as it is very susceptible to moisture pick up.
 Proper storage and handling is essential.
 Plate must be free of contaminants.
 Correct preheat must be used as this helps drive off surface moisture.
 Slow cooling also allows hydrogen to diffuse out of the welds.

-- Use care if/when applying postweld heat treatment
+- Use caution if/when applying postweld heat treatment

 PWHT should only be done if the changes to the base metal and HAZ microstructure will provide benefits.
 PWHT usually involves temperature above 700F for this steel.
 Slow cooling is not considered PWHT and is necessary.
 Slow cooling can be accomplished by the use of thermal blankets.
 However, the cooling rate achieved with proper preheat is sufficient as long as welding is done indoors in a controlled environment.